-IBM SPSS Modeler is a visual data science and machine learning solution designed to speed up operational tasks for data scientists.
-Organizations use it for data preparation and discovery, predictive analytics, model management and deployment, and machine learning to monetize data assets.
+IBM SPSS Modeler is a visual data science and machine learning tool that speeds up operational tasks for data scientists.
+This IBM solution has many use cases, including data discovery, data preparation, model management and deployment, and machine learning for data asset monetization.

-SPSS Modeler is also available within IBM Cloud Pak for Data, which is a containerized data and AI platform that lets you build and run predictive models on cloud and on-premises.
+SPSS Modeler is available on its own and in conjunction with IBM Cloud Pak for Data, which is a containerized data and AI platform for building and running predictive models on public clouds, on private clouds, and on-premises.

-- Integrate with Apache Spark for fast in-memory computing.
+- Apache Spark integration to support faster in-memory computing.

-The Konstanz Information Miner or KNIME is an open-source data analytics, reporting, and integration platform.
-It integrates various components for machine learning and data mining through modular data pipelining based on a building-block approach.
+The Konstanz Information Miner — better known as KNIME — is an open-source data analytics, reporting, and integration platform that requires minimal programming knowledge to use.
+It integrates machine learning and data mining components through modular data pipelining.